Mary Cummins, Real Estate Appraiser, Animal Advocates, Los Angeles, California

 I looked at the pics of the bedrooms in the video.
 They are not all bedrooms.
 Below are the pics of the alleged bedrooms.
 Two top pics are of the same bedroom.

-A legal bedroom must have a real closet and not just an armoire or clothing rod on a wall if it's not a very old home which was built without one.
+A legal bedroom should have a real closet and not just an armoire or clothing rod on a wall if it's not a very old home which was built without one.
 A legal habitable room must be legal minimum height in order to be included in the total gross living area.
 While older homes with sloped walls on the sides are common the angled area where it slopes under six feet is not included in the gross living area.
+At least half the room must be 7' or taller.
+That room doesn't meet that criteria.
+It's not a bedroom.

 You'll notice the home is listed as 1.5 floors.
 It's not two stories.
 The second floor is not a full floor with full height wall to wall.
 Notice the dormer windows.
 Notice the angled, sloped walls in rooms.
 A legal room must have a heat source connected to the main part of the home and should have insulated walls and ceilings.
 Attics generally don't.
 Below is a pic of the side view of the home.
 You can see it's not a full two story home.
 The two bedrooms are on top on either side of the "2nd" floor.
 The main part of the first floor of the home is about 23' x 32' (762') based on Google measure minus average sized roof eaves.
 The 2nd fl could be about 581'.
 You can't add area of the stairs on the second floor.
 2nd fl definitely not the same size as the first floor.
 The rear extended part of the home looks like an unpermitted enclosed porch maybe.
 The one car garage is on the other side of the home.